karamakil08/EEG_PREDICTION/README.md

 - Gamma: 31 – 50 Hz

 > [!NOTE]
-> The signal processing method used in this study is the same as the signal processing method used in this study by Sasmaz et al. "A simplified method for relapsing-remitting multiple sclerosis detection: Insights from resting EEG signals".
+> The signal processing method used in this study is the same as the signal processing method used in this study by Sasmaz et al[^1].

 ### 2. Machine Learning Pipeline
 We implemented and compared several classification algorithms to identify the best performer for this specific signal type: